MESAHub/mesa/docs/source/known_bugs.rst

 This page lists a number of known bugs or issues in released versions of MESA.
 Where possible we will also list work arounds, but for some bugs the only option will be to update to a newer version of MESA.
-Note this list is NOT comprenhisive, users should check this first if they have an issue but it may not be complete.
+Note this list is NOT comprehensive, users should check this first if they have an issue but it may not be complete.